see also 4th-from-Chandra

 Natural affinity for homeland security, protective policing, parenting, guardianship, and school-teaching.

 Foundations, ancient habits, Spirits of the Land, transmission of the root-culture via schooling

 Emotionally identified with shelter = vehicles and real estate.

-Strongly attached to the early childhood home, has deep emotional roots in the birth culture, and rarely moves far from the region of birth.
+Strongly attached to the early c hildhood home, has deep emotional roots in the birth culture, and often remains close to the regional culture of birth.

-The main trouble with Chandra in Bandhu bhava is that one ABSORBS the human craving for stability and security into oneself.
+The main polarizing catalysis with Chandra in Bandhu bhava = one ABSORBS the human craving for stability and security into oneself.
 This can create some emotional pressure at times when swift movement or adventurous risk are required.